YoannPa/Computational_Epigenomics/HM450K_Analysis/README.md

 `HM450K_probes_filters.csv` - A CSV file listing HM450K probes that are either cross-reactive, or polymorphic, or both cross-reactive and polymorphic.
-* The first column provide the ID of CG probes.
+* The first column provides the ID of CG probes.
-* The second column specify wether the probe is part of the cross-reactive probes using BLAT results (TRUE) as defined in the paper [*Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray* - Chen Y. et al. Epigenetics 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/) or not (FALSE).
+* The second column specifies whether the probe is part of the cross-reactive probes using BLAT results (TRUE) as defined in the paper [*Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray* - Chen Y. et al. Epigenetics 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/) or not (FALSE).
-* The third column specify wether the probe is part of the polymorphic probes using BLAT results (TRUE) as defined in the paper [*Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray* - Chen Y. et al. Epigenetics 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/) or not (FALSE).
+* The third column specifies whether the probe is part of the polymorphic probes using BLAT results (TRUE) as defined in the paper [*Discovery of cross-reactive probes and polymorphic CpGs in the Illumina Infinium HumanMethylation450 microarray* - Chen Y. et al. Epigenetics 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/) or not (FALSE).
-* the fourth column specify wether the probe is part of the cross-reactive probes using BOWTIE2 results (TRUE) as defined in the Github repository [*illumina450k_filtering* - Miles Benton.
+* the fourth column specifies whether the probe is part of the cross-reactive probes using BOWTIE2 results (TRUE) as defined in the Github repository [*illumina450k_filtering* - Miles Benton.
 Github 2015](https://github.com/sirselim/illumina450k_filtering) or not (FALSE).

+`HM450K_genotyping_probes_hg19.bed` - A BED file containing the coordinates of the HM450K genotyping 'rs' probes on the hg19 genome assembly version.
+* The first column provides the ID of rs probes, which also match Human dbSNP ID.
+* The second column states on which chromosome the probe is located.
+* The third column matches the 1-based position of the SNP.
+A more detailed introduction to the 'rs' genotyping probes used in HM450K can be found in this [*paper*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5984806/):
+_"There are 65 probes placed on the 450K chip querying high-frequency SNPs (with 59 of these on the EPIC chip; their probe identifiers start with “rs”).
+Just as for CpG sites, a β-value is calculated for each SNP locus, based on fluorescence intensities from two probes targeting either the wild type or the common mutant variant.
+These β-values usually fall into one of three disjunct clusters, corresponding to the heterozygous and the two homozygous genotypes (AB, AA, or BB).
+The specific combination of SNPs across these 65 probes serves as a genetic fingerprint: fingerprints of samples from the same donor match but differ between individuals – with the exception of monozygotic twins – thereby enabling one to check for discrepancies with the metadata."_